ktero/joke-bot-example/README.md

 This is just a fun little, basic project that I thought about randomly while I was lying in bed on a Sunday afternoon.

+This is an open little project so feel free to collaborate and add some new features or improvements.

 Note: The jokes are from JokeAPI (https://sv443.net/jokeapi/v2/).
 Credits to them for the jokes.

 ## Running the discord bot locally